-We just had our gym floor waxed and polished over the summer - all students are required to remove outside footwear when they enter the building.
+All the students (from grades K-9) are required to remove outside footwear when they enter the building.
 Students will need to have another pair of shoes/runners to wear inside the school and for use in the gym.
 Please make sure these indoor shoes are non-marking.